chrisl8/ArloBot/README.md

 **This code is based on the [Arlo Robotic Platform](https://www.parallax.com/product/28966) from Parallax.
 Unfortunately, the [Arlo Robotic Platform](https://www.parallax.com/product/28966) has been DISCONTINUED.**

-You will also need a few other items (laptop and 3D sensor) which I have some details about on the [Parts List Wiki Page](https://github.com/chrisl8/ArloBot/wiki/Parts-List " Parts List")
+You will also need a few other items (Raspberry Pi and 3D sensor) which I have some details about on the [Parts List Wiki Page](https://github.com/chrisl8/ArloBot/wiki/Parts-List " Parts List")

 ## Building ##
 Follow the excellent [Arlo Robot Assembly Guide](https://learn.parallax.com/tutorials/robot/arlo/arlo-robot-assembly-guide "Assembly Guide") at Parallax to both assemble and test your Arlo Robot platform.